ttkorhonen/myDocument/docs/mrfioc2/event-receiver.md

 (special-function-bitmap)=
 #### Function mapping

-There are 32 bits (96 to 127) that are reserved for internal functions, some of which are by default mapped to the event codes shown in the table below.
+There are 32 bits (96 to 127) that are reserved for internal functions, some of which are by default mapped to event codes as shown in the table below.
 The remaining 96 bits control internal pulse generators.
 For each pulse generator there is one bit to trigger the pulse generator, one bit to set the pulse generator output and one bit to clear the pulse generator output.